MiscellaneousDo Deer Eat Zinnia Flowers? The Truth for Gardeners

 Many gardeners attest that deer rarely munch on zinnias.
 Deer can eat zinnia flowers, but they do not seek them out as a preferred food source if other options exist.
 Green growth, tree shoots, berries, and more vulnerable flowers top their list before zinnias.

 However, young zinnia buds and shoots could attract deer looking for soft green growth, much like they seek out the young buds and shoots of trees and shrubs.
 Identifying newly sprouted zinnias may drive a deer to sample and nibble.
-Their vivid color is less relevant than cats, dogs, horses texture, scent, and taste.
+Their vivid color is less relevant than cats, dogs, and horses’ texture, scent, and taste.

 Additionally, if natural food becomes scarce, deer can resort to less favorable flowers, including zinnias.
 Flowers make up a small fraction of a deer’s diet, but they sometimes work as replacements when options become limited by winter or drought.